Inspirations

 Griffin), [Laurel

-& Hardy], [US satirical poster: 'Dynamic duo exposed'], The Doors (Moscoso), Jefferson
+& Hardy], [US satirical poster: 'Dynamic duo exposed'], Jefferson

 English), right side of UFO Coming